Creating an LQA process

 • Cultural nuance not being taken into account.
 Great translation requires an extensive understanding of local regulations, complex terminology, and cultural context.

 • Style guides not being respected.
-A glossary and style guide are vital components of the language assets that you will build with your language partners to ensure consistency of niche terminology, style and voice, and incorporate target audience information.
+A glossary and style guide are vital components of the language assets that you will build with your language partners to ensure consistency of niche terminology, brand elements like taglines, style and voice, and incorporate target audience information.

 Objective errors:

-At Slack, they have three bug categories for translation errors: functional, linguistic, and won’t fix:
+How do you categorize these types of errors when localizing content?
+Here, we can take a page from Slack, which has three bug categories for translation errors: functional, linguistic, and won’t fix:

-• Linguistic: These bugs are in the realm of localization.
-Most often they are typos, grammatical errors, or misplaced placeholders.
-But when you’re translating meaning rather than words, linguistic issues also include not respecting style guides and brand voice.
+• Linguistic: These types of errors include typos, grammatical errors, and misplaced placeholders.
+When you’re translating meaning rather than words, linguistic issues can also include not respecting style guides and brand voice.

-• Won’t fix: This includes issues with placeholders and text rendering in English (or the source language instead of the chosen locale).
+Won’t fix: These include issues with placeholders and text rendering in English (or the source language instead of the chosen locale).
 It’s important to categorize these because you don’t want to waste time and money on reporting a missing translation if it’s just a bug.

 Defining the categories for translation errors and educating stakeholders is important so that when errors occur, the right person can escalate the issue appropriately.

 And then what?
-Building the linguistic quality process, team, and systems
+Building the LQA process, team, and systems

 Process